nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Graph HyperNetworks for Neural Architecture Search.md

 > [!info] node embedding
 > - is a way to represent nodes as vectors.
 > - captures the topology of the network.
+Topology deals with meaningful structure, i.e. global geometric structure of the network.
+This is especially important for very large and complex network composed of a variety of neural networks.

 Each node $v$ stores an internal node embedding vector $\boldsymbol{h}_v^{(t)}\in\mathbb{R}^D$, and is updated recurrently: